 Astronomy from early ideas of the cosmos to modern observational techniques.
 The solar system planets, satellites, and minor bodies.
 The origin and evolution of the solar system.
 This course is equivalent to SCI 1901A.
 A student may not receive credit for both ASTR 1010 and SCI 1901A.
-Prerequisite(s): Exemption or exit from Math 0099 and completion of area A math, which can be taken concurrently.
+Prerequisite(s): Exemption or exit from Math 0099, math foundations and math support courses, completion of area A math (can be taken concurrently).